-A pilot must be prepared for another A.B. to overtake and must always be aware of other A.B.'s approaching from behind.
-The overtaking pilot must consider the safest route to pass and must do so without forcing the other pilot to suddenly alter the course.
+A rider must be prepared for another A.B. to overtake and must always be aware of other A.B.'s approaching from behind.
+The overtaking rider must consider the safest route to pass and must do so without forcing the other rider to suddenly alter the course.